 The boy was astonished when he saw the events that unfolded outside.
 One of Thor’s goats lay dead by the door.
 The god was sitting on top of the other one, strangling his animal companion to death.
 He then began skinning the animals and hung their hides across the fence outside the cabin.
 “I told you I would take care of the meat, boy”, he grinned.
 Thialfi gazed at him in shock.
 Thor handed him one of the goats.
 “Here boy, take this inside.
 You and your family can eat all the meat you want tonight.
 Just make sure that the bones are not damaged”.
 Thialfi hurried inside and shared the news with his family.
 They were overwhelmed by this act of kindness.

 During the feast, Loki took the boy apart for a moment.
 “Boy, have you ever tasted marrow before?
 It is the most delicious thing.
 Just crack one of those bones”, he said.
 Thialfi shook his head.
 He then pointed out that Thor had asked him to not damage the bones.
-“Of course he would say that”, Loki replied, “as the marrow is the best thing about the goat”.
+“Of course he would say that”, Loki replied, “as the marrow is the tastiest thing of a goat’s leg”.
 He then turned away from the boy and went off to his bed, clearly pleased with his own cleverness.

 You goat to be kidding me